Perfexionists/perun/docs/degradation.rst

 of the project.
 The first command is mostly meant to run as a hook after each new commit (obviously after successfull run o f``perun run matrix`` generating the new batch of profiles), while the latter is meant to be used for new projects, after crawling through the whole history of the project and collecting the profiles.
+Additionally ``perun check profiles`` can be used for an isolate comparison of two standalone profiles (either registered in index or as a standalone file).

 .. click:: perun.cli:check_head
    :prog: perun check head

 .. click:: perun.cli:check_all
    :prog: perun check all

+.. click:: perun.cli:check_profiles
+   :prog: perun check profiles